duleorlovic/tips/index.md

     git show HEAD~4:index.html

-Versioning [SEMVER](http://semver.org/)
+Rebase branches

+     git pull --rebase # pull remote changes and rebase you local commits git rebase master # call this while you are on some feature branch Versioning [SEMVER](http://semver.org/)

 If there is two accounts on bitbucket or github with different keys use `.ssh/config` file